justinmeiners/efficient-programming-with-components/18_binary_insertion_sort.md

     It probably will never happen in your life.
     But, it just might for at least one of you.

-[^sutter-advice]: Alex: Because they threw it out, people like
+[^sutter-deque]: Alex: Because they threw out that instruction, people like
-    [Herb Sutter][sutter] used to recommend to the world to use [`std::deque`][cpp-deque] (see ["Using Vector and Deque"][vector-and-deque]).
+    [Herb Sutter][sutter] use to recommend to the world to use [`std::deque`][cpp-deque] (see ["Using Vector and Deque"][vector-and-deque]).
     I'm not making it up.
-    He thought, that it's better because it supports more operations.
+    He thought that it's better because it supports more operations.
-    He was wrong, I wrote both `std::vector` and `std::deque`.
+    He was wrong and I wrote both `std::vector` and `std::deque`.

 [vector-and-deque]: http://www.gotw.ca/gotw/054.htm
 [cpp-copy-back]: https://en.cppreference.com/w/cpp/algorithm/copy_backward